Pingdom Website Speed Test

-How to better use and understand the data from the popular website speed test tool Pingdom.
+How to better use and understand the data from the popular website speed test tool Pingdom, learn in this usage guide.
 You can use it to do what we call a waterfall analysis of your website.
 This helps you more easily diagnose performance issues, and also not misdiagnose a problem.
-We see a lot of times that WordPress users are interpreting the data wrong in Pingdom speed test tool, and this leads them to sometimes configuring their site to a state that was even worse than before.
+We see a lot of times that WordPress users are interpreting the data wrong in the Pingdom speed and performance test tool, and this leads them to sometimes configuring their site to a state that was even worse than before.

-Regular readers may remember that a while back I reviewed one of my favourite website speed testing tools: GTMetrix.
-Speed testing is an essential task for all website owners, providing valuable insight into how fast our sites load under various circumstances and at different times of the day.
+Regular readers may remember that a while back I reviewed one of my favorite website speed testing tools: GTMetrix.
+Speed testing is an essential task for all website owners.
+Providing valuable insight into how fast our sites load under various circumstances and at different times of the day.

 Pingdom Free Speed Tests

 If all you need is quick website analysis, head to Pingdom Tools, enter the URL of your website, click ‘Start Test’, and wait for the results to roll in.
 After a few seconds you should see something like this:

 As you’d expect, WinningWP is a relatively well-optimized website, so there aren’t really any glaring issues on the list.
 However, take another site.
 WordPress.org, for example and you’ll immediately notice a few problems.
 To delve deeper into each issue, click on the expander arrows (to the right of each issue Pingdom returns.
 For more details on each.

 I use speed tests such as this when I’ve completed development work on a project.
 When you launch a site, there are so many little things you need to tend to it’s normal to forget some of them.
 Tools such as this allow me to go through each issue and work through the corresponding solutions.

 Something many newbie users don’t realize, though, is that it’s important to test more than just your website’s homepage.
 Your single article, product, and other pages will likely give very different results.
 So, when coming from search engines and other links to your site, visitors will most likely be arriving on just these types of pages.